-Luca is a cum-laude graduate of Politecnico di Milano, where he obtained a BSc degree in Science of Architecture, a MSc degree in Architecture and, in conjunction with Politecnico di Torino and Politecnico di Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
+Luca is a cum-laude graduate of Polytechnic University of Milan, where he obtained a BSc degree in Science of Architecture, a MSc degree in Architecture and, in conjunction with Polytechnic University of Turin and Polytechnic University of Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
 In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Higher Education Academy (FHEA), a Fellow of the Royal Society of Arts (FRSA), a member of the International Society of City and Regional Planners (ISOCARP) and a member of the Regional Studies Association (RSA).

 Luca is available to support and supervise PhD students interested in specialising in the above-mentioned research areas.